 Arugula Salad With Asparagus & Mandarin Orange Salad Dressing

 - ½ cup walnut pieces

 - 1 pear diced

 - 2 oz. gluten-free croutons optional

 - In a mason jar or cup add all the dressing ingredients and whisk well.
 Set aside.

-- In a large bowl layer the arugula, asparagus, mandarin orange, feta cheese, red onion and walnut pieces.
+- In a large bowl layer the arugula, asparagus, mandarin orange, feta cheese, red onion, walnut pieces and diced Concorde pears.
 Drizzle with your mandarin orange salad dressing the desired amount (start with half and add more if needed).
 Serve on 2-4 plates.
-Top with gluten free croutons (optional).
+Top with gluten-free croutons (optional).

 *Using fat free Feta or no cheese lessens saturated fat.

 |% Daily Value *|

 |Polyunsaturated Fat 9 g|